bachelor-2014/report/v2/porting.md

 able with this setup.

 ### The Software Setup
-Making the platform standalone, required a drastic changed in the software used to address the robot.
+Making the platform standalone, required a drastic changed in the software used to communicate with the robot.
 Supporting the BBB, we chose to go with a solution that both allowed us to program with a more direct connection to the hardware and at the same time making it possible to connect to the Evobot using only a browser on the users computer.
 This setup required us to have 3 different software components, the core which consists of a C++ codebase that addresses the hardware and runs experiments, the NodeJS wrapper which handles the communication to and from clients and the client a JavaScript based web client that allows the user to control the robot using a simple web interface.

 The software setup have improved many of the usabilities, capabilities and added additional features to the Splotbot, but importantly to this chapter it is still